 Subsidised Pap tests and HPV DNA tests are available at CHAS GPs.

 However, should the patient request to undertake the cervical cancer screening at a clinic other than their enrolled Healthier SG GP (e.g. if the patient prefers the screening to be done by a female healthcare professional and this is unavailable at the enrolled Healthier SG GP), GPs may arrange for the patient to be referred to another CHAS GP that is able to offer the cervical cancer screening.
+As part of good, professional and collegiate relationships, we encourage GPs to refer to a fellow female Healthier SG GP with whom there have been prior arrangements.
+Alternatively, GPs may contact their respective PCN HQs for assistance.
+PCN HQs will maintain a list of female CHAS GPs who are willing to accept such referrals.

-In such instances, enrolling GPs should issue a referral form to the swabbing GP to ensure that the patient receives a waiver of co-payment under Healthier SG.
-An updated CHAS (Medical) Referral Form will be made available to Healthier SG GP clinics by 5 July 2023 for this purpose.
+updated CHAS (Medical) Referral Form has been made available to Healthier SG GP clinics as of 5 July 2023 for this purpose.
 GPs should not refer to polyclinics as the patient will not be eligible for fully subsidised cervical cancer screening there.

 After the patient has been screened, labs will send the screening results to the GP within 7 calendar days.
 If the patient was referred by his enrolling GP to another CHAS GP for screening, the results will be mailed to the swabbing GP.